 You can sign up to receive their emails or use a tool like Mailcharts.
 This tool can give you insight into your competitors’ email marketing, from the frequency of email sends, their subject line tactics, and more.

 5) Follow them on social media

 6) Shop on their site and then abandon it and see what happens

 How was your experience from the beginning up to the moment you receive the product.
 This will allow you to really experience their customer service.
 If you dislike the product and would like to return it, what was your experience?

 Just as Pinterest is constantly evolving so are your competitors.
 It’s vital that you keep an eye on your competition every six months – it’s not something you do once and think voila I’m done.
 By doing a regular competitive analysis you will have a better understanding of your market over time, and learn from them too.
 Remember…none of us knows it all.

 Have you purchased Pinterest ads?
 If so, what was your experience?
 Have you spied on your competition?
 What did you learn?

-If you’re not sure how to use buy ads or how to get started check out my step by step guide on How to Buy Pinterest Ads: How to Boost Your Performance With Promoted Pins.
+If you’re not sure how to use buy ads or how to get started check out my FREE step by step The Ultimate Guide to Promoted Pins 2021.